-Firstly is eliminating foods which trigger inflammation in the digestive tract and congest the lymphatic system.
+Firstly, eliminating foods which trigger inflammation in the digestive tract and congest the lymphatic system is vital.
 These common foods are dairy, wheat, gluten and sugar.

-These 3 food groups are found in most processed and commercial foods and must be eliminated.
+These three food groups are found in most processed and commercial foods and must be eliminated.
 I commonly hear, "Oh, I tried stopping dairy and it had no effect."

 The mistake here is often not enough time without dairy, and not stopping the other common food intolerances.
 It really needs all 3 to be removed, for a minimum of 3 months.

 And only after 4 - 6 weeks will you start to see an improvement, because it takes time for the digestive inflammation to subside and then the lymph system to clear.